 What Are 2000 Calorie Days?

-We Use 2000 Calorie Days as a Measurement of How Much Food You May Need
+Use 2000 Calorie Days to Measure How Much Food Your Family Needs

 We want to share with you a simple method for calculating the quantity and cost of the food you and your family may need over a given time frame.
 We call it "2000 Calorie Days."